 What to do if your car insurance company doesn’t offer low-mileage car insurance

-Major auto insurance companies that don’t offer direct savings for low-mileage drivers include GEICO, Liberty Mutual and Progressive.
-While you could still find low rates with one of these carriers based on other elements of your profile, don’t expect to save based on the number of miles you drive.
+GEICO, Liberty Mutual and Progressive are three major auto insurance companies that don’t offer direct savings just for being a low-mileage driver.
+While you may still find low rates with one of these carriers, don’t expect to save solely based on the number of miles you drive.

 If your insurance provider doesn’t offer lower rates based on annual mileage alone, you can:

-- Get a telematics device: Most companies — including those without specific low-mileage discounts — still offer savings to safe drivers who are on the road less.
+- Get a telematics device.
+Most companies — including those without specific low-mileage discounts — offer savings to safe drivers who are on the road less.
 Savings are usually determined by tracking driving habits with a telematics mobile app or plug-in device.

-- Explore other discounts: You may qualify for a lower base rate if you pay your premium in full or if you bundle your auto insurance policy with your homeowners insurance.
+- Explore other discounts.
+You may qualify for a lower base rate if you pay your premium in full or bundle your auto insurance policy with renter or homeowners insurance.

-- Compare car insurance quotes from other companies: If you drive less than 7,000 miles per year, you’re likely eligible for a cheap pay-per-mile rate or a low-mileage discount from another provider.
+- Compare car insurance quotes from other companies.
+If you drive less than 7,000 miles per year, you’re likely eligible for a pay-per-mile rate or low-mileage discount from another provider.

 Stephanie Colestock is a seasoned writer specializing in personal finance.
 With over 14 years of experience, she crafts insightful and accessible content on a wide range of financial topics, including insurance, credit and debt management, banking, investing, retirement planning, and household finances.